nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Mark an existing task as not done.
 Not done tasks are coloured pink.

+Application: Used to indicate task may need to be re-attempted.

 Format: `notdone INDEX`

 * Mark the task as not done at the specified `INDEX`.